mrchainman/ChainOS/README.md

 Most of the configuation for qtile and other programs are taken from https://github.com/dani-lp/dotfiles

 A lot of usefule packages come from the garuda and chaotic-aur repo https://garudalinux.org/

+Base of the Qutebrowser home page was  https://github.com/DrElyk/Web-Browser-Homepage